jlognn/dynamo/README.md

     }
     export default Dynamo(initialState);

-  You now have a store component which you can connect to your app.
+  You now have a store component which you can connect to your app using the `connect` method.
 It is recommended to import this in your root component, usually index.js, and pass elements of the store to child components as props.

-  Creating a connected root component in React:
+  Example: Creating a connected root component in React:

     import React from 'react';
     import ReactDOM from 'react-dom';